ant4g0nist/chinstrap.io/blog/Chinstrap - Tezos smart contract development using repl.md

 ## Conclusion

-Chinstrap's REPL is a nicer way to work with your contracts interactively for testing and compiling, or for executing transactions by hand.
-Chinstrap's integration with Sandbox and Pytezos makes it a cleaner and easier interface for the development on Tezos environment.
+Chinstrap's REPL is a more excellent way to interactively work with your contracts for testing and compiling or executing transactions by hand.
+Chinstrap's integration with Sandbox and Pytezos makes it a cleaner and more accessible interface for developing in the Tezos environment.

-Join the telegram for furthur discussions: https://t.me/chinstrap_io Follow us on twitter for continous updates: https://twitter.com/chinstrap_io
+Join the telegram for further discussions: https://t.me/chinstrap_io Follow us on Twitter for continuous updates: https://twitter.com/chinstrap_io

 Happy Hacking 👾 🎉